R. T. Rybak: Personal life

 Rybak lives in the city's East Harriet neighborhood with his wife, Megan, and their children, Charlie and Grace.
 Like their father, the Rybak children have attended Breck School, an Episcopal private school.
 Rybak's mother worked there during a difficult period in his childhood.
 Rybak was awarded Breck's Distinguished Alumnus award in 2002, and spoke at the school's commencement ceremony in 2015.

 On January 4, 2014, Rybak was cross-country skiing when he started experiencing chest pains and shortness of breath.
 He was hospitalized and received an angioplasty and stents after it was determined he had had a heart attack.
 Heart problems run in his family.

 Rybak has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue.
-The mural recognizes performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
-Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.
+The mural recognizes performers who have played sold-out shows or otherwise demonstrated a major contribution to the culture at the venue.
+Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis", according to journalist Steve Marsh.
 Rybak is one of the few non-musicians to have a star on the mural.